 UW does not provide health insurance for domestic students (U.S. citizens, green card holders, permanent residents, along with DACA and undocumented students).
 However, the UW offers health insurance to two student groups: graduate students whose UW employment positions qualify them for the Graduate Appointee Insurance Program (GAIP) and international students on J1 and F1 student visas via the International Student Health Insurance Program (ISHIP).
 Finding a Health Insurance Plan

-Financial Ability Requirement After You’re Admitted English Language Proficiency Test Options TOEFL iBT TOEFL MyBest Duolingo IELTS Minimum Required Score (ELP Not Satisfied) – effective starting Winter Quarter 2025 admissions 80 80 110 6.5 Recommended Score (ELP Satisfied) – effective starting Winter Quarter 2025 admissions 92 or higher 92 or higher 125 or higher 7.0 or higher For more information, please see Policy 3.2: Graduate School English Language Proficiency Requirements.
-F-1 Employment Options Although your primary purpose for attending the University of Washington…
+Financial Ability Requirement After You’re Admitted English Language Proficiency Test Options Demonstration of English proficiency is required of all non-native English speakers.
+Applicants who do not meet the minimum required score will not be considered for admission.
+We do not offer conditional admission.
+TOEFL iBT TOEFL MyBest Duolingo IELTS Minimum Required Score (ELP Not Satisfied) 80 80 110 6.5 Recommended Score (ELP Satisfied) 92 or higher 92 or higher 125 or higher 7.0 or higher Some graduate programs may require a higher score…

 International Student Services Offices The UW is home to over 8,000 international students representing more than 100 countries.
 The ISS staff at each campus advises international students with F-1 or J-1 visas who are enrolled in degree programs at the University of Washington.
 International Student Services helps: For more information and to work directly with your campus’s office, please visit their website.